 Set in the beautiful English countryside of meadows and woodland, the UKWCT centre with its observation and education centre, attracts visitors from all over the world.
-We currently have 11 Ambassador Wolves, including the Uk’s first and only Arctic Wolves.
+The Trust currently has 10 wolves including Arctic wolves, a Canadian Timber wolf & Grey Wolves.

 The Trust was established in 1995 to help wolves in the wild throughout the world, and especially Europe.
 The UK sadly lost its wild wolves a few centuries ago, but the British people still care passionately about wildlife and our lost indigenous species.
 Many are keen to support wolves in other countries.

 The foundation of all work is based on education and raising awareness about wolves and their conservation.
 This underpins everything we do from organising world class seminars twice a year to publishing and distributing Europe’s leading wolf conservation magazine, Wolf Print.

 The Trust has strong links and partnerships throughout the world with many different organisations and groups, and works to help communities and wildlife to live alongside each other.
 This is especially important for wolves as they are creatures that have been reviled in many countries and are still persecuted to this day.
 Fostering co-existence between wolves and humans is increasingly important for their future survival.

 The Trust helps to support NGOs through financial donations particularly in European countries, and in order for us to raise these funds we have a variety of activities..